wdgstl/ds2002-course/labs/lab7-sql.md

 For purposes of inserting mock data, here are some suggestions:

 - `file` - A simple file name.
 Imagine these are `.csv` files.
-- `owner` - The name of the researcher who is working with the data.
+- `owner` - The user ID of the researcher who is working with the data.
 - `updated` - A date for when the last step occurred with this data.
 This takes `YYYY-MM-DD` format.
 - `step` - An integer indicating which step of the workflow was completed most recently (e.g. 1-7).
 - `source` - The name of the data source.